ofiwg/libfabric/man/fi_endpoint.3.md

 using fi_setopt.
-Applications specify the level that a desired option exists, identify the option, and provide input/output buffers to get or set the option.  fi_setopt provides an application a way to adjust low-level protocol and implementation specific details of an endpoint.
+Applications specify the level that a desired option exists, identify the option, and provide input/output buffers to get or set the option.  fi_setopt provides an application a way to adjust low-level protocol and implementation specific details of an endpoint, and must be called before the endpoint is enabled (fi_enable).

 The following option levels and option names and parameters are defined.